Type species: Antheraea mylitta (Drury, 1773).

 Most adults emerge in the late afternoon or evening, with many females calling that same night.
 Pairing usually takes place just before midnight and lasts for about three hours.
 After separation, the male flies off in search of another mate.
 The female then clambers around laying eggs in neat rows on the nearest twigs.
 The reason for this odd behaviour is that most females carry too many eggs at first and are 'bottom-heavy'.
 This stop-start process continues until about 30 eggs have been deposited.
 The rest of the eggs are laid on the wing over a larger area.

 Both sexes of this species are readily attracted to light and can be found by day 'resting' on posts and walls below these, where they usually remain unmolested.
-Adults are hunted among foliage (where adults normally rest) by the Golden Oriole (Oriolus oriolus), from which they often escape by immediately taking to the wing and flying vertically into the sky while dodging the birds' attempts at capture.
+In Austria, adults are often hunted among foliage (where adults normally rest) by the Golden Oriole (Oriolus oriolus), from which they may try to escape by immediately taking to the wing and flying vertically into the sky while dodging the birds' attempts at capture.
 However, the main escape tactic is to let go at the slightest disturbance and drop down among the foliage, or down to the forest floor.
 Here they will lie motionless among the leaf litter for some time, even upside down.
-The cryptically-coloured wings blend in well with the yellow, brown and copper-coloured leaves.
+The cryptically-coloured wings blend in well with spent yellow, brown and copper-coloured leaves.

 Mainly from the second week of August into September as a single generation.